benpence/keepintouch/README.md

     Louie
     Dewie

-    25
-    2015/01/22
-    Scrooge

 # Scheduling

 ## Overdue Scheduler

-The Overdue Scheduler is the default scheduler.
 For each entry in the data file, _keepintouch_ determines a score to sort the entries by:

     today - (last contacted + (interval +/- 25%))